j-solor/The-Molecular-Signature-Generator/README.md

 As everyone like plots their own way, the function here provided return ggplot object you can easily modify and combine  to suit your needs

-The method here provided is based in the analysis performed in [https://doi.org/10.1016/j.ebiom.2020.102858](R Nicolle et al 2020)
+The method here provided is based in the analysis performed in [R Nicolle et al 2020](https://doi.org/10.1016/j.ebiom.2020.102858)

-For now the only ICA algorithm implemented inside the ICA_Toolkit is [https://www.jstatsoft.org/article/view/v028i06](JADE), used through the [JADE R package](https://cran.r-project.org/web/packages/JADE/index.html)
+For now the only ICA algorithm implemented inside the ICA_Toolkit is [JADE](https://www.jstatsoft.org/article/view/v028i06), used through the [JADE R package](https://cran.r-project.org/web/packages/JADE/index.html)
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With